vikylevin/MMDB/README.md

 ## Database

-The application uses PostgreSQL database hosted on Render (production) or SQLite for development, which will be created automatically in the `backend/instance` directory when you run the application locally for the first time.
+The application uses PostgreSQL database hosted on Render for both production and development environments.

 ## Testing the Backend